 If your startup spent $1,200,000 for automation equipment in 2013 to 2015:

 (400% x $1,200,000) = 4.0 x $1,200,000= $4,800,000

-While the PIC itself introduced in 2010, the PIC Scheme was presented in 2014.
-This benefit was developed especially for SMEs or businesses with annual revenue of not more than $100 million and has less than 200 employees.
+2010 is the introduction of the PIC.
+However, the PIC Scheme came after in 2014.
+The benefit includes SMEs or businesses with annual revenue of not more than $100 million.
+Also, it covers companies with less than 200 employees.

 From Years of Assessment (YAs) 2015 to 2018, qualifying businesses can enjoy 400% tax deductions/allowances on up to $600,000 of qualifying expenditure per year in each of the six qualifying activities.

-Previously the capped qualifying expenditure was $400,000, yet those who are going to make qualified transactions on or after 1 August 2016 will have an increased cap of up t0 $600,000.
-This way more SMEs will be able to claim payouts and bonuses.
+Previously the capped qualifying expenditure was $400,000.
+But, those making qualified transactions on or after 1 August 2016 will have an increased cap of up t0 $600,000.
+This way, more SMEs will be able to claim payouts and bonuses.

-This gives SMEs the Option to convert up to $100,000 of total spending in all six activities for each YA into a non-taxable cash payout, in lieu of the tax deduction/allowance.
-This is to help struggling SMEs get more extra cash to go further.
+It gives SMEs the Option to convert up to $100,000 of total spending in all six activities for each YA into a non-taxable cash payout.
+But it is in lieu of the tax deduction/allowance.
+So it is a way to help all struggling SMEs get more extra cash to go further.

 For qualifying expenditure obtained from YA 2013 to 31 July 2016, the cash payout is 60%.
-However, all qualifying expenditures acquired on or after 1 August 2016 to YA 2018, will receive cash payout conversion rate at 40%.
+However, all qualifying expenditures acquired on or after 1 August 2016 to YA 2018 will receive a cash payout conversion rate of 40%.

 If you need more cash for your business, call drop by Cash Mart and get the most flexible loan fit for your business needs.